Being Mary Jane: Production

 The show was originally to be called Single Black Female.
 The series centers on successful broadcast journalist Mary Jane Paul (played by Gabrielle Union) and her professional and private family life while searching for "Mr. Right":

-Mary Jane Paul has it all: she's a successful TV news anchor, entirely self-sufficient – an all-around powerhouse who remains devoted to a family that doesn’t share her motivation.
+Mary Jane Paul has it all: she's a successful TV news anchor, entirely self-sufficient – an all-around powerhouse who remains devoted to a family that doesn't share her motivation.
 As Mary Jane juggles her life, her work and her commitment to her family, we find out how far she's willing to go to find the puzzle pieces that she, and society, insist are missing from her life as a single Black female.

 The series was created and produced by Mara Brock Akil, who also created and produced the hit sitcoms Girlfriends and The Game.
 The pilot episode was filmed in April 2012 at 780 N. Highland Ave. in the Virginia Highland neighborhood of Atlanta.

 After the third season, creator Mara Brock Akil left the series and Erica Shelton Kodish was hired as the show's new showrunner for the fourth season.
 Kodish had previously worked as a writer and producer on shows like CSI: NY, Cold Case and The Good Wife.
-Speaking about her approach to taking over the show to Buzzfeed, Kodish stated that she wasn't afraid to shake things up.
-“I was anxious about how viewers were going to react to change in general — any kind of change.
-But I felt like it really had to happen”.
+Speaking about her approach to taking over the show to BuzzFeed, Kodish stated that she wasn't afraid to shake things up.
+"I was anxious about how viewers were going to react to change in general — any kind of change.
+But I felt like it really had to happen".
+The casting during the fourth season had been done in part by Winsome Sinclair.